 Six essentials to consider before you start

 Fulfilling your organisation’s most senior non-executive role can take far longer, and be far more complicated, than expected.
 That’s why it’s vital to consider a range of specific aspects of the recruitment process – and get your solutions agreed – before you start.

-In this article, Edward Drummond & Co’s Senior Partner and NED recruitment specialist, Neill Fry sets out six essentials to consider:
+In this article, we set out six essentials to consider:

 1. Who will be responsible for the selection process?

 Before anything else happens, you need to decide who will write the brief and specs defining the person you’re looking for – both their personality and the experience you want them to bring.
 Who will run the interviews and narrow down the shortlist?
 Who will have the final say?
 Will it be a single person or an ad hoc team?
 How will decisions be made and approved?

 The search could be led by your senior independent director (SID) with Board consensus and external input from shareholders and stakeholders.
 Alternatively, in SMEs, a CEO or major investor may have greater influence.

 Ideally, they would be supported by a proven and experienced non-executive search firm, who will lead the charge on finding candidates and adding insight and valuable advice.